CSIprinceton/workshop-july-2022/hands-on-sessions/day-1/2-molecular-dynamics-deepmd/README.md

 ## Prerequisites

 It is assumed that the student is familiar with the linux command line.
-A working executable of LAMMPS and the DeePMD-kit is required.
+A working executable of LAMMPS and the DeePMD-kit.

 ## Part 1: Molecular dynamics simulations